nodejs/node/deps/npm/doc/cli/json.md

 are capable of properly installing your program.
 For example:

     { "engines" : { "npm" : "~1.0.20" } }

+## os

+You can specify which operating systems your module will run on:

+    "os" : [ "darwin", "linux" ]

+You can also blacklist instead of whitelist operating systems, just prepend the blacklisted os with a '!':

+    "os" : [ "!win32" ]

+The host operating system is determined by `process.platform`

+It is allowed to both blacklist, and whitelist, although there isn't any good reason to do this.

+## cpu

+If your code only runs on certain cpu architectures, you can specify which ones.

+    "cpu" : [ "x64", "ia32" ]

+Like the `os` option, you can also blacklist architectures:

+    "cpu" : [ "!arm", "!mips" ]

+The host architecture is determined by `process.arch`

 ## preferGlobal